 A stormwater management plan or an executed agreement in lieu of a Stormwater Management Plan that meets the requirements of Section 1-6 of this Ordinance.

-No stormwater management permit shall be issued until evidence of General permit coverage is obtained from DEQ.
+No stormwater management permit shall be issued until evidence of General permit coverage is obtained from DEQ, where required.

-No stormwater management permit shall be issued until the fees required to be paid pursuant to Section 1-14, are received, and a reasonable performance bond required pursuant to Section 1-15 of this Ordinance has been received.
+No stormwater management permit shall be issued until the fees required to be paid pursuant to Section 1-15, are received, and a reasonable performance bond required pursuant to Section 1-16 of this Ordinance has been received.